 As you can see, even on these first levels of the afterlife, there are many things that differ from our own world.
 As you begin to spiritually progress, you will gradually drop many of the trappings that you once knew.
 For example, you may decide that eating is a waste of time, as there is no body needing fuel.
-Those who enjoyed good food and drink in their earthly lives may continue to indulge for a while, but eventually they will see the foolishness of this activity.
+Those who enjoyed good food and drink in their earthly lives may continue to indulge for a while.
+Eventually they will see the foolishness of this activity.
 Without the impulses from the physical body, there is no hunger to satisfy.

 Similarly, other bodily functions will fall by the wayside.
 What point is there of periodically going to the bathroom in the afterlife?
 At first, you may continue the routine as habit but, as you acclimate to your new world, you will eventually see it as completely unnecessary, too.
-For some people sex may be a harder drive to let go of, as it involves psychological as well as physical drives.
-For many people, it may have been a very important part of their former lives, whereas others may have placed little importance upon it.
-In the final analysis, it is still a bodily function and may be let go of as your centre of focus moves away from the physical illusion and towards the body of light the question of is there sex in the afterlife becomes less important.
+For some people, sex may be a harder drive to let go of.
+It involves psychological as well as physical drives.
+For many people, it may have been a very important part of their former lives.
+Others may have placed little importance upon it.
+In the end, it is still a bodily function.
+As your center of focus moves away from the physical illusion and towards the body of light the question of is there sex in the afterlife becomes less important.

 You will discover that there are perhaps even more satisfying ways of expressing affection.
 Imagine the emotional satisfaction that might come with a complete telepathic blending of thought and feeling.
 It may sound a little like the sex scene from the movie the “Sleeper” with Woody Allen, but spiritual “sex” is even more pleasurable as it involves the whole being.
 Furthermore, it is not a possessive or exclusive act, as your interactions with everyone is based upon a transmission of love and energy.